syncfusion-content/xamarin-docs/Xamarin/SfPullToRefresh/customization.md

 * `SlideOnTop`
 * `Push`

-The default transition is `SlideOnTop`.
-That draws the RefreshContent on top of the `PullableContent`.
+The default transition is `SlideOnTop` that draws the RefreshContent on top of the `PullableContent`.

 {% tabs %}